MrClappy/MinerDashboards/WORKLOG.md

 3. Installed CoreTemp on miners
 4. Installed CoreTempTelegraf on miners
 5. Enabled global shared memory & run on startup on CoreTemp on miners
-7. Configured Telegraf to dump to InfluxDB (telegraf)
+7. Configured Telegraf to dump CoreTemp values to InfluxDB (telegraf)

 ```
 [[inputs.exec]]